-You don’t want to base your entire room design on a fabric cushion that could get easily stained and destroyed a couple of years down the road.
+Be cautious about basing your entire room design on a fabric cushion that could get easily stained and destroyed a couple of years down the road.
 If your inspiration piece gets destroyed, the reason that your room is pulled together will be gone.
-It’s difficult to replace an inspiration piece with the exact style and colors you need years down the road.
+It can be difficult to replace an inspiration piece with the exact style and colors you need years down the road.

-Now that you have your “inspiration” piece, you can pull your room together using a mood board.
+Now that you have your “inspiration” piece, you can pull your room together using a design board.

-With this design board, I started with my client’s rug that they purchased in Morocco while on vacation.
-They wanted to keep their sofa so that was included in the design.
-The couch was neutral so it could be “dressed” appropriately with the right accessories.
-Picking up the cream, copper and navy tones in the carpet, I searched fun and inviting accent chairs that would give the room a bit of pop since the couch was quite neutral.
+Let’s say you picked up a rug that you purchased in Morocco while on vacation.
+You want to keep your current sofa so we’ll add that into your design.
+The netural couch can be “dressed” appropriately with the right accessories.
+Picking up the cream, copper and navy tones in the carpet, let’s search for fun and inviting accent chairs that would give the room a bit of pop since the couch was quite neutral.
 Using blue and orange (or copper) is a popular complimentary color scheme that is easy to use and gives the room a vibrant look.

 The accent wall design came next to create a focal point in the room.
 The paint colors were pulled from the carpet.
 The painting in blue, orange and pink pulls from the same colors of the carpet.
 Blonde wide plank floor is recommended as it blends in with the style and accessories and is currently the leading trend in hardwood and vinyl flooring right now.
 With the mood board, it gives you a good idea of how your living room is going to look.